 Dr. Gofton’s academic focus has been on the assessment of competence in the post-graduate trainee and the safe integration of new skills in the practicing physician.
 Dr. Gofton heads the Surgical Education Research Group in Ottawa and is Director of the Surgical Education Research Fellowship at the uOSSC.
 He works with a number of fellows and physicians in a variety of specialties to further scholarship in medical education.
 He sits on a variety of administrative positions in the field of medical education.

-Dr. Gomes is a clinician educator in the Specialties Unit since 2017, where he works with the development of new Areas of Focused Competence.
-He is also the Regional Associate for Latin America with Royal College International and participates in many international partnerships for the development of residency education.
+Dr. Gomes is a clinician educator in the Specialties Unit of the Royal College of Physicians and Surgeons of Canada since 2017, where he works with the development of new Areas of Focused Competence and Competency-by-Design.
+He is also the Regional Advisor for Latin America with Royal College International and participates in many international partnerships for the development of residency education.
 His main areas of interest in education are competency-based medical education, educational design, workplace-based instruction and assessment, continuing professional development, and interprofessional education.

 Andrew K. Hall, MD, FRCPC, MMEd